-Below, you’ll find a brief introduction to the big ideas you’ll need to understand how Great Expectations works, a more detailed definition of each of the core concepts (focused around how they’re represented in the codebase), information on some of the defining design decisions in the tool, and links to more detailed documentation on concepts.
+Below, you'll find a brief introduction to the big ideas you'll need to understand how Great Expectations works, information on some of the defining design decisions in the tool, and links to more detailed documentation on concepts.

 If you only have time to remember a few key ideas about Great Expectations, make them these:

 It all starts with

 Expectations.
 An Expectation is how we communicate the way data should appear.
 It's also how